Sentoryū Henri: Sumo career

-He joined the Tomozuna stable of wrestlers, also the home of future ozeki Kaio.
+Sentoryū joined the Tomozuna stable of wrestlers, also the home of future ozeki Kaio.
 He was given the shikona of Sentoryū, meaning "fighting war dragon" but also a play on words for his hometown of St. Louis.
 He was relatively small at 174 cm and 94 kg when he made his debut in July 1988.
-He won the yusho or tournament championship in his first official tournament in the jonokuchi division in September 1988, defeating a fellow American, Shinnishiki from Los Angeles.
+He won the yusho or tournament championship in his first tournament in the jonokuchi division in September 1988, defeating three others in a six-way playoff, including a fellow American, Shinnishiki from Los Angeles.
 In 1991 he reached makushita for the first time but injury problems meant he did not establish himself in the division until 1993.
 In November 1994 he became a sekitori for the first time but lasted only two tournaments in the jūryō division before being demoted.

 It took Sentoryū more than four years of hard toil in the unsalaried makushita division (including a change of name to Kaishinzan in 1997) before he could win promotion back to the second division in July 1999, after an unbeaten 7–0 yusho in May.
 His final day victory over the former amateur champion Kototamiya (the future ozeki Kotomitsuki) was regarded as one of the high points of his career.

 After reverting to the name Sentoryū, a strong 13–2 record in March 2000 sent him to the top of the jūryō division.
 With an 8–7 mark in May 2000, he finally achieved his goal of promotion to the top makuuchi division in July.
 It had taken him 72 tournaments from his professional debut to reach makuuchi, which is the slowest amongst foreign-born wrestlers.

 Sentoryū came through with a winning record of 8–7 in his debut but was then demoted after only recording a 5–10 score in September 2000.
 He had to withdraw from the following tournament in November and missed the January 2001 basho.
 Nevertheless, he managed to hold his own in jūryō and had one more visit to the top division in January 2002.
 However, he suffered a serious injury and was unable to compete in the March and May 2002 tournaments, falling all the way back to makushita.
 He refused to give up and fought his way back to sekitori status in September 2003, becoming the fifth oldest wrestler to return to jūryō in the postwar era at 34 years, 1 month.
 However, another injury convinced him to retire at the end of the year, in the same tournament as Musashimaru.
 His great fighting spirit, despite all his injuries, won him many admirers.
 He had spent 20 tournaments as a sekitori, by far the most successful career by anyone from the contiguous United States.

 He defeated Asashōryū in their only meeting in November 2000, when both were in the jūryō division.
 He also had three wins over Kotomitsuki in their four meetings.